 PRS on Plastic Beverage Containers and Beverage Cartons

 Waste plastics constitute about 20% of our municipal solid waste disposal.
 Amongst the waste plastics, about 4-5% are plastic beverage containers.
 The Government conducted a Public Consultation on introduction of the PRS on Plastic Beverage Containers from February to May 2021, during which over 4 600 submissions were received.
 The community responded positively to the proposal in general.
-Having considered the views received, the experience in other places and the development of the local recycling market, the Government will adopt a “market-based model” for the implementation of the scheme, and will include beverage cartons in the scheme, which in turn will help enhance the efficiency and cost-effectiveness of the recycling arrangement.
-We are actively preparing the implementation of the PRS on Plastic Beverage Containers and Beverage Cartons and now in the progress of drafting the legislative proposals with a view to introducing a bill into the LegCo for scrutiny in early 2024 at the earliest.
+Having considered the views received, the experience in other places and the development of the local recycling market, the Government will adopt a “market-led approach” for the implementation of the scheme, and will include beverage cartons in the scheme, which in turn will help enhance the efficiency and cost-effectiveness of the recycling arrangement.
+We are actively preparing the implementation of the PRS and now in the progress of drafting the relevant legislative proposals.
+We plan to introduce an Amendment Bill of the Product Eco-responsibility Ordinance into the LegCo for scrutiny shortly.
+After passage of the Amendment Bill, we will introduce the subsidiary legislation of the PRS on Plastic Beverage Containers and Beverage Cartons into the LegCo, aiming to implement the PRS in 2026 at the earliest.